 Background Information

-Corrosion refers to the deterioration of the substances or properties because of the reaction with its environment.
-The metal found in the water pipes dissolves into the water because of various causes.
-This will lead to pipe failure, corrosion of appliances, water heaters, and fixtures.
-In plumbing systems, corrosion is because of chemical and physical reactions between the pipe material and water.
+Corrosion refers to the deterioration of substances or properties caused by their reaction with their environment.
+For various reasons, the metal in water pipes dissolves into the water.
+This can lead to pipe failure and corrosion of appliances, water heaters, and fixtures.

-Some of the signs that you have corrosive water includes pinhole leak, blue-green stains on the plumbing fixtures, and pitting in your pipes.
+Some signs that you have corrosive water include pinhole leaks, blue-green stains on the plumbing fixtures, and pitting in your pipes.
 If you have found these signs in your water, the presence of lead can also be a problem.
-When there is a lot of dissolved copper in the water, it can taste or smell bad.
-Sometimes, it can also give it a blue color.

 Common Causes of Copper Corrosion Problems